Combinatorial Insight of Riemann Boundary Value Problem in Lattice Walk Problems: A Combinatorial Analog of Conformal Gluing Function

 where $g(1/z,t)\in \mathbb{C}[[1/z]][[t]]$.
 It is a formal series of $1/z$ since $w'^{-1}(z)$ is analytic at $\infty$.
 We further claim $a_0(t)=0$ since $w'^{-1}(\infty)=0$.

 Now let us consider $Y_0(x)$.
 On $x$-plane inside $X_0(y_1y_2)$, $Y_0(x)$ is singular on $[x_1x_2]$. $[x_1x_2]$ is mapped to $[z_1z_2]$ on $z$-plane.
-We now adjust the radius of the analytic annulus (see \cref{pic 121}) such that $[z_1z_2]$ is in the unbounded domain of the complement of the annulus and $[ab]$ is in the bounded domain of the complement of the annulus.
-This can always be done since the pre-image of these two segment do not intersect.
-Further we choose $x_s$ such that, \begin{enumerate} \item $x_s$ is not on the segment $[x_1x_2]$. \item $|x_s|$ is a formal series of $t$. \end{enumerate} And apply translation $z\to z+z_0$ such that $0=w(x_s)$ on $z$-plane.
+We now adjust the radius of the analytic annulus (see \cref{pic 121}) such that $[z_1z_2]$ is in the unbounded domain of the complement of the annulus.
+This can always be done since the pre-image of $[ab]$ and $[z_1z_2]$ do not intersect.
+Further we choose $x_s$ such that, \begin{enumerate} \item $x_s$ is not on the segment $[x_1x_2]$. \item $|x_s|$ is some fixed value for $t$ small enough (For example, we may choose some point not on the real line). \end{enumerate} And apply translation $z\to z+z_0$ such that $0=w(x_s)$ on $z$-plane.
 Then in the same annulus, $Y_0(x(z))$ is expanded as a formal series of $t$,